ksylvan/binaural/README.md

 - **`type: stable`**: Holds a constant binaural beat frequency.
   - `frequency`: The binaural beat frequency in Hz.
-  - `duration`: The duration of this segment in minutes.
+  - `duration`: The duration of this segment in seconds.
   - `fade_in_duration` (Optional): Duration of a linear volume fade-in at the beginning of the step, in minutes.
 Default: `0`.
   - `fade_out_duration` (Optional): Duration of a linear volume fade-out at the end of the step, in minutes.
 Default: `0`.